Miserlou/Zappa/README.md

         "delete_zip": true // Delete the local zip archive after code updates "events": [{
-            "function": "your_module.your_function", // The function to execute "expression': "rate(1 minute)" // When to execute it (in cron or rate format) }],
+            "function": "your_module.your_function", // The function to execute "expression": "rate(1 minute)" // When to execute it (in cron or rate format) }],
         "domain": "yourapp.yourdomain.com", // Required if you're using a domain "exclude": ["*.gz", "*.pem"], // A list of regex patterns to exclude from the archive